 The technical applications will be evaluated according to the following criteria, which are listed in order of importance, with the most important listed first.
 Additional details are included below.
-Applicants must reach at least four farmers per \$100 in grant funding to be eligible for an award.
+Each Application will be evaluated on a Pass/Fail basis against these criteria.